MadisonReed/square-connect-api/README.md

 <dd><p>Deletes an Item</p>
 </dd>
 <dt><a href="#uploadItemImage">uploadItemImage(itemId, imageUrl, imageExtension, callback)</a></dt>
 <dd><p>Uploads an Item image.
-This function is intended to use url based references but could be updated to use file system images.
+This function takes a url based references but could be updated to use file system images.
 If requested,
 it could also automatically generate the image extension via something like GraphicsMagick/ImageMagick
 <a href="https://docs.connect.squareup.com/api/connect/v1/#post-image">Read More</a></p>
 </dd>